 A final best practice is to include at least three to five positive targets whenever revalidating instrumentation, especially after repair.

 Following these best practices will keep you compliant with CAP and other regulatory agencies.
 The only caveat to these practices is that if a vendor requires testing be done at specific frequencies, you must follow the manufacturer’s package insert and recommendations.

 Clinical Lab Best Practices: A Practical Guide to Acing Your Next Inspection

 Are you ready for your next inspection?
-Join us for a webinar available on July 24, 2019, with our Ask an Inspector author, Joslyn Pribble.
+Join us for a webinar with our Ask an CAP Inspector author, Joslyn Pribble, available in August 2019.

 Do you have a question for Joslyn?
 Submit your question below or share your contact information to be notified when the webinar is available.

 Joslyn Pribble is an experienced auditor who has performed over 600 inspections for the College of American Pathologists (CAP).
 She serves as a member of the Laboratory Accreditation Program (LAP) for CAP in Microbiology and Immunology and is the current Texas State Director for the Southwestern Association of Clinical Microbiology (SWACM).